keithbuhler/keithbuhler.github.io/teaching.md

 <br>

-# Testimonials
+# Student Testimonials

+* "Insight that allows you to do more than learn, it allows you to grow." -- Student 2009

+* "My writing and thinking ability have both improved" Student 2010

+* "My Mom says that I talk better and I am more rational about things than when I started." -- Student 2011

+* "I don't think a class went by where I didn't laugh"  -- Student 2016

+* "Constructed a safe place to express opinions"  -- Student 2016

+* "None of his assignments are busy work" -- Student 2016

+* "Engaging and mind-stretching" -- Student 2016

+* "This is what college is SUPPOSED to be."
+Student 2017

 * "Created Gandalf out of clay, cartwheeled into a trash can, and showed us his one finger push up.
 Oh and he taught Health Care Ethics pretty well too.
 10/10.”

-* "Very theatrical about philosophy"
+* "Very theatrical about philosophy" -- Student 2016

-* "Makes us all feel heard, while challenging our views"
+* "Makes us all feel heard, while challenging our views" -- Student 2016

-* "Understood the struggle of learning Philosophy at 8:00am"
+* "Understood the struggle of learning Philosophy at 8:00am" -- Student 2016

-* "None of his assignments are busy work."
+* "None of his assignments are busy work." -- Student 2016

-* "I learned more from this class than any I have taken before."
+* "I learned more from this class than any I have taken before."  -- Student 2016

-* "Probably the best Prof I have ever had [at Asbury]."
+* "Probably the best Prof I have ever had [at Asbury]." -- Student 2016

-* "By far the best instructor I have ever had here at UK."
+* "By far the best instructor I have ever had here at UK." -- Student 2016

-- "A wonderful and effective mentor" -- Bettie Torres

-* "Makes philosophy come alive" -- [Chris Bounds, Asbury University](https://www.asbury.edu/academics/departments/christian-studies-philosophy/faculty-staff/chris-bounds)

-- "Gives me great hope for our next generation." -- [Cinda Tribble, Institute for Excellence in Writing](http://iew.com/cinda-tribble)